 Verifying that every employee has the right to work in their country of employment is an important part of our international employee onboarding process.
 Our comprehensive approach ensures compliance and peace of mind for everyone involved!

-If you’re unsure about an employee’s right to work, simply ask the employee if they have either citizenship, permanent residency, or a work permit/visa in the country where we’re hiring them.
+If you're unsure about an employee's right to work, simply ask whether they have citizenship, permanent residency, or a work permit/visa for the country where we're hiring them.

 We are constantly expanding the countries where we can provide visa support.
-Currently, visa support is not available in Canada, Australia, Russia, Ukraine, and the Netherlands (other than blue cards).
+Currently, visa support is not available in Canada, Russia, Ukraine, and the Netherlands (except for blue cards).
 Please reach out to support@plane.com if you have questions about visa support in a particular country.

 Right to work

-A right to work check is required for non-nationals who hold a residency permit, work permit, or visa prior to onboarding with Plane.
+A right-to-work check is required for non-nationals who hold a residency permit, work permit, or visa before onboarding with Plane.
 We are required to ensure the employee does not have any limitations associated with their current permit.
 If the employee's visa has limitations, we will review the available visa sponsorship options.

-• Process: Plane requests proof of right to work documentation from the company admin and employee as applicable, then sends the proof to our visa partners for review.
-Once our partners receive all required documents, they can start the right to work verification process.
+Process: Plane requests proof of right-to-work documentation from the company admin and the employee, as applicable, and then sends it to our visa partners for review.
+Once our partners have received all required documents, they can begin the right-to-work verification process.

 An eligibility check confirms whether an employee is eligible for visa sponsorship in a country.
 The information and documentation required may vary from country to country.
-The eligibility check will also analyze how likely the success of the visa application will be.
+The eligibility check will also assess the likelihood of success for the visa application.

-If an employee requires visa sponsorship in order to work in the country you’re hiring them in, we may be able to provide assistance through our visa partners.
+If an employee requires a visa to work in the country where you're hiring, we may be able to assist through our visa partners.

 Here's what our visa sponsorship process looks like:

-• If our visa partners determine that the employee requires visa sponsorship, Plane will gather relevant documents from the employee to share with our visa partners.
+If our visa partners determine that the employee requires visa sponsorship, Plane will gather the relevant documents from the employee and share them with our visa partners.

-• If applicable, a member of the visa team will connect with the employee to start the visa application and gather additional information.
+If applicable, a member of the visa team will contact the employee to begin the visa application and gather additional information.

 Frequently Asked Questions